Community Engagement and Research

 HealthStreet is a community engagement program whose mission is to reduce disparities in health research and access to care.
 Led by Dr. Linda B. Cottler, HealthStreet improves relationships between community members, health care providers, community organizations and researchers through assessment of medical problems and health concerns in the community; bidirectional, health-promoting education and communication; referrals to services and research; and meaningful collaborations that increase the community’s trust in the research enterprise.
 HealthStreet uses a Community Health Worker model to assess the health concerns and conditions of people in the community and refer people to relevant medical and social services, and opportunities to participate in health research.
 HealthStreet helps researchers learn from and improve the health of diverse and underrepresented populations in Northeast Florida.

-As of Sept.
-2014, UF HealthStreet has reached 6,675 people, assessed 5,301 people, connected 2,409 people to health research opportunities and enrolled 965 people into health research: HealthStreet Flowchart.
+As of October 2014, UF HealthStreet has reached 6,929 people and connected 2,518 people to health research opportunities: HealthStreet Flowchart.
 HealthStreet has provided more than 10,000 services to Northeast Florida residents, including health screenings, social services and referrals to community agencies.
 In addition, HealthStreet is the model used by six CTSAs to develop the Sentinel Network for Community-based Participatory Research: Community Needs, Concerns, and Perceptions About Health Research: Findings From the Clinical and Translational Science Award Sentinel Network.

 Our Community, Our Health

 Our Community, Our Health is a quarterly public forum that brings together researchers and the community to discuss health research.
-Launched by HealthStreet and the UF CTSI in 2014, Our Community, Our Health seeks to foster an ongoing conversation among those who conduct research, those who participate in research and other stakeholders.
+Based on a concept begun at Washington University in 2009 and launched at UF by HealthStreet and the UF CTSI in 2014, Our Community, Our Health seeks to foster an ongoing conversation among those who conduct research, those who participate in research and other stakeholders.
 Each event features brief presentations by UF researchers who have conducted recent studies on health-related topics.
 Community members are invited to discuss the studies and future research with the presenters, encouraging a mutual understanding of health research and its impact.
-HealthStreet is collaborating with multiple partners – including the UF CTSI Communications Research Program – and other CTSA hubs to develop a strategy for expanding and evaluating Our Community, Our Health as a national engagement and dissemination activity.
+HealthStreet is collaborating with multiple partners – including the UF CTSI Communication Research Program – and other CTSA hubs to develop a strategy for expanding and evaluating Our Community, Our Health as a national engagement and dissemination activity.

 Science of Community Engagement